-It has been scientifically confirmed that drinking reverse osmosis water causes more bodily harm and faster than most contaminants found in tap water.
-The World Health Organization issues RO water warning.
+Drinking reverse osmosis water is scientifically confirmed to cause more bodily harm than most contaminants found in tap water.
+As a result, the World Health Organization issued an RO water warning.

 What you will learn in this article...

 - The World Health Organization warns against reverse osmosis water

 - Reverse osmosis water causes health problems quickly

 - Safe alternatives to reverse osmosis water filters & systems